 Except where indicated, all of the phenomena described here can be seen with the unaided eye.
-And unless otherwise specified, dates and times are for the Australian Eastern Standard Time zone, and sky directions are from the point of view of an observer in the Southern Hemisphere.
+Dates and times are for the Australian Eastern Summer Time zone, and sky directions are from the point of view of an observer at mid latitudes in the Southern Hemisphere.

-Incidentally, it is First Quarter Moon this morning at 7:31am Australian Eastern Daylight Time (Feb 27, 20:31 Universal Time).
+It is First Quarter Moon today at 6:22am Sydney time.
 First Quarter is a good time to look at the Moon through a telescope, as the sunlight angle means the craters and mountains are throwing nice shadows, making it easier to get that 3D effect.

-And today the Moon is at the farthest point in its orbit around the Earth, called apogee, at a distance of 404,472 kilometres.
+Today the Moon will reach the farthest point in its orbit around Earth, apogee, at a distance of 406,231 kilometres.

 If you have any questions or comments on the night sky, we’d be happy to answer them.
 Please use the Feedback Form below.
 Happy stargazing!

 Get SpaceInfo.com.au daily updates by RSS or email!
 Click the RSS Feed link at the top right-hand corner of this page, and then save the RSS Feed page to your bookmarks.
 Or, enter your email address (privacy assured) and we’ll send you daily updates.
 Or follow us on Twitter, @spaceinfo_oz